trash-mad/devextreme-json-form/src/mini-lib/README.md

 ```

-It is assumed that the input parameters of the mini component perform the following functions
+It is assumed that the input parameters of the `mini-componen` perform the following functions

  - handler: a promise that loads json for output to a form